 Only those who do not earn the Master's degree from YNU can take Macroeconomics II, Microeconomics II, and Statistics II.
 Those who earn the Master's degree from YNU are not allowed to take these classes.

-† GSISS Joint Course credits do not count toward the Ph.D.
-Degree.
-AY stands for Academic Year.
+† GSISS Joint Course credits do not count toward the Ph.D. degree.

 Registration for Courses with the Same Name